RasmussenLab/vamb/README.md

 The Vamb package contains several programs, including three binners:
 * __Vamb__: The original binner based on variational autoencoders.
 [Article](https://doi.org/10.1038/s41587-020-00777-4)
 * __Avamb__: An ensemble model based on Vamb and adversarial autoencoders.
 [Article](https://doi.org/10.1038/s42003-023-05452-3).
-  Avamb produces somewhat better bins than Vamb, but is a more complex and computationally demanding pipeline.
+  Avamb produces better bins than Vamb, but is a more complex and computationally demanding pipeline.
   See the [Avamb README page](https://github.com/RasmussenLab/avamb/tree/avamb_new/workflow_avamb) for more information.
 * __TaxVamb__: A semi-supervised binner that uses taxonomy information from e.g. `mmseqs taxonomy`.
 [Article still in the works].
   TaxVamb produces superior bins, but requires you have run a taxonomic annotation workflow.